Abdullahi Yusuf Ahmed: President of Puntland

 Abdullahi Yusuf led Somalia's autonomous Puntland region from 1998-2004.
 The region was largely peaceful under Yusuf's rule except from mid-2001 to mid-2002, when he was deposed over widespread objections to his attempt to lengthen his term of office.

 In 2000, Yusuf opposed the first attempt to restore a central state when the Transitional National Government (TNG) was created that year at a conference of elders.
 Due to opposition from the country's many warlords, including Yusuf, the TNG's authority withered within months.
-He was a member of an Ethiopian-backed coalition of warlords that succeeded in undermining the TNG.
+He was a member of an Ethiopian-backed coalition of warlords that succeeded in undermining the TNG, and according to The Washington Post Yusuf had "systematically undermined" prior attempts to create a Somali government.

 Puntland crisis (2001–2003)

 In 2001 the Puntland crisis began as Abdullahi Yusuf's term as Puntland president came to a close.
 In August 2001, a general congress representing all major clans in Puntland elected Abdullahi Yusuf's political rival, Jama Ali Jama, as the new president.
 Jama's close ties to the Mogadishu-based Transitional National Government alarmed Ethiopia, which opposed the TNG and was determined to remove it.
 Yusuf refused to accept the election results, leading to violent clashes with Jama in Garowe.
 By December 2001, Ethiopian troops intervened in support of Yusuf.
-Yusuf had used the 'War on Terror' to justify the operation and claimed Jama supported Al-Itihaad Al-Islamiya.
+Yusuf had used the "war on terror" to justify the operation and claimed Jama supported Al-Itihaad Al-Islamiya.
 In January 2002, Ethiopia intervened again, accusing Jama of harboring members of Al-Itihaad—a claim Jama denied.
-During May 2002, Yusuf defeated Jama and reasserted his control over Puntland.
-Fighting broke out against between forces loyal to Yusuf and Jama during January 2003.
+During May 2002 Yusuf defeated Jama and reasserted his control over Puntland.
+Abdullahi Yusuf regained control of the Puntland in 2002 with the assistance of the Ethiopians, resulting in an alliance being forged.

 During this period Abdullahi Yusuf's forces were responsible for the assassination of civic leaders in Puntland, most notably Sultan Hurre during August 2002.
-Surre was a major opponent of Yusuf of extrajudicially executed by the security forces belonging to him.
+Surre was a major opponent of Yusuf who was extrajudicially executed by the security forces belonging to him.
 Yusuf's government accused Hurre of "association with extremist elements" and targeted him for arrest.
 While they had claimed his death was accidental, a journalist who had witnessed Surre's death described seeing a deliberate assassination.